dbayardAWS/lakeform_labs/Part1.md

-# Part1 - Setup the Lake Formation users and the Glue Crawler role
+# Part 1 - Setup the Lake Formation users and the Glue Crawler role

+For this lab, we will create a number of IAM users to be able to demonstrate different levels of access when they use Lake Formation and the related services like Athena.
+In addition, we will use the Glue Crawler in this lab, so we will create a role that provides the permissions that the crawler will need.

 ## Create the Lake Formation Administrator user

+First, we will create a user who will be our Lake Formation administrator.
+For this lab, she will have the overall AdministratorAccess policy.
+If you wanted to use a smaller set of permissions, refer to the [documentation](https://docs.aws.amazon.com/lake-formation/latest/dg/permissions-reference.html#persona-dl-admin),

 * Navigate to the IAM Console